jamescipmonding/james-monding/README.md

 # Hi, I’m James

+Hi, I’m James 👋

-I’m a Business Informatics & Analytics postgraduate student with a strong background in real estate valuation and business analysis.
-I focus on transforming data into clear, decision-ready insights using SQL, Python, and Power BI.
+I’m a Master of Business Informatics & Analytics (MBI) candidate in New Zealand with 7+ years of professional experience in real estate valuation and financial analysis.

+My work sits at the intersection of data analytics, business intelligence, and financial decision support — transforming structured data into clear, decision-ready insights using SQL, Python, and Power BI.

  **Education**